dragosboca/timesheet-report-plugin/README.md

 ## Support

 - **Issues**: GitHub repository issues
-- **Query Documentation**: See `examples/query-examples.md` for complete syntax guide
-- **API Documentation**: See `examples/usage-examples.ts` for TypeScript patterns
+- **Documentation**: Complete examples in this README
 - **Community**: Obsidian Discord #plugin-dev channel

-## Parser Architecture

-Built with a professional-grade parser featuring:
-- **Lexical Analysis**: Robust tokenization with line/column error reporting
-- **Syntax Analysis**: Grammar-based parsing with detailed error messages
-- **Type Safety**: Full TypeScript types throughout the AST
-- **Extensibility**: Easy to add new operators, clauses, and features
-- **Performance**: Fast parsing suitable for real-time use
-- **Jest Testing**: Comprehensive test suite using Jest framework
+- **API Questions**: All file operations use official Obsidian TypeScript APIs

 ---

 **Made with ❤️ for the Obsidian community**

-Transform your timesheet data into actionable insights with visual reports, budget tracking, and seamless integration into your knowledge management workflow.
+Transform your timesheet data into actionable insights with visual reports, budget tracking, and seamless integration into your knowledge management workflow - all powered by Obsidian's official APIs for maximum reliability and performance.